 Bowman also suggests zinc-based supplements to help increase immune defenses and betacarotene helps skin repair more quickly.
 "Choosing foods with whole grains, fish, and rich in vitamin E will help with oil production," he says.

-Taking supplements with vitamin B6 or essential fatty acids can help to control deficiencies and get your body’s balance back on track.
+Taking supplements with vitamin B6 or essential fatty acids might help to control deficiencies and get your body’s balance back on track.

 Remember Your Fatty Acids

 Essential fatty acids are a key component of a healthy, balanced lifestyle.
 Making sure you eat enough of these may help combat excess sebum on the scalp and taming those oily strands.
 EFAs are found in nuts, seeds, fatty fish, and unrefined whole grains, so stock up on those almonds.